HaxeFlixel/flixel-docs/documentation/04_community/08-code-style.html.md

 ### Parameter Names

-Use lowerCamelCases for function parameters and use `this` to explicitly reference to class members (only when neccessary):
+Use lowerCamelCases for function parameters and use `this` to explicitly reference to class members (only when necessary):

 ``` haxe
 function translate(words:String, bableFish:BableFish):Void